JorelAli/AllAssets/README.md

 Compiling & source code info
 ----------------------------
 Not allowed.
-You could do it if you want to, but I prefer you'd use the AllAssets.jar file inside the /builds/ folder (since the builds there have less bugs than these default development builds - and sometimes development builds crash.
-A lot!)
+You could do it if you want to, but I prefer you'd use the [AllAssets releases](https://github.com/Skepter/AllAssets/releases)

 The source code is there, feel free to explore.
 Those who are new to source code browsing, here's the list of file information:
 * .settings - just some boring eclipse stuff.
 Nothing interesting here.